Summary of Episode

 Are you a startup founder and want to share your entrepreneurial journey withh our readers?
 Click below to contact us today!

-Particle Health is a health tech startup solving an industry-wide pain point identified by founder Troy Bannister during his time as an EMT.
-This is their origin story.
+Read the story of Particle Health, the startup solving an industry-wide pain point identified by the founder during his time as an EMT.

 Read More